NTS Sessions 1–4: Announcement

 On 3 April 2018, the duo officially announced a four-week residency on the online radio station NTS.
-Broadcasts would occur on the 5th, 12th, 19th and 26th of April at 4:00 PM GMT+1.
+Broadcasts occurred on the 5th, 12th, 19th and 26th of April at 4:00 PM GMT+1.
 Each session lasted for 2 hours.
 It was not made known that the residency would include new material until after the first session was broadcast, leading many to assume that it would be another of the band's extended DJ mixes.

 Release

 A few days after the first session aired, Warp announced that each of the two-hour sessions would be released as a digital download immediately after broadcast.
-Physical 12xLP and 8xCD boxset versions of the entire album were also to be released, as well as 3xLP pressings of each individual session primarily through Bleep.
+Physical 12×LP and 8×CD boxset versions of the entire album were also to be released, as well as 3×LP pressings of each individual session primarily through Bleep.

 Critical reception

 NTS Sessions 1–4 has been met with critical acclaim.
 Mark Smith of Resident Advisor said that, although "NTS Sessions 1-4 will elicit the same critiques as any Autechre album in the last decade... it's their best record in many years", calling the album a "pinnacle, as if the preceding decades of work were acts of research leading to this point."
 Andrew Nosnitsky of Pitchfork said that the album "adds another level of the British duo's legacy.
 Though it's created by a computer, it will bring you to another plane of human existence if you let it."

 Reviewing the album for AllMusic upon its physical release, Paul Simpson concluded that "By nature, the daunting NTS Sessions is Autechre's most challenging work, but for those who are dedicated, it's also one of their most rewarding."

 NTS Sessions 1–4 was ranked the 8th best release of the year in The Wire magazine's annual critics' poll.